DonghaoWu/WebDev-tools-demo/Async/Async-Research(doc).md

 + Promise
-    - A Promise is an object representing the eventual completion or failure of an asynchronous operation…Essentially, `a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.`
+    - A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+    - Essentially, `a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.`
 ```

 #### `Comment:`